 EDUC 1700 PROFESSIONAL PRACTICUM (1-2)

-This course is designed to acquaint the student with the classroom situation and atmosphere by participating in the teaching-learning process.
-It includes observation and assistance in classroom-related activities under supervision of an experienced teacher.
-Prerequisite: EDUC 1100
+Designed to acquaint the student with the classroom situation and atmosphere by participation in the teaching-learning process.
+Includes observation and assistance in classroom-related activities under supervision of an experienced teacher.

 EDUC 1711 PRAXIS CORE (1)